Why You DON'T Need A Niche for Your Etsy Business

 I've been on both sides of the boat when it comes to this.
 I used to be that person who stuck with a specific niche (jewelry), didn't digress from that, and even told others that they definitely needed to pick a product and stick with it.
 However, now that I've got some experience - and yes trial and error - under my belt, I don't have a niche in either of my Etsy shops!
 In one shop, I do have a main category, which is supplies, but I don't have just one type of supply in that shop.

 Let me guess.
-You've read other blogs, got advice from Facebook groups, and this is what you heard: "You will absolutely not be successful if you don't choose a niche for your business right now!".
+You've read other blogs, got advice from Facebook groups, Etsy "coaches" and this is what you heard: "You will absolutely not be successful if you don't choose a niche for your business right now!" or "Specializing is important.
+Specializing in essential".
 Am I right?
 Of course, I am. ;)

 Let's get down to the nitty-gritty of this post...